josmo/mono-docker-sample/README.md

 # mono-docker-sample

-Super simple app, showing a micro C# service using mono, docker, rancher, drone io to build/deploy
+Super simple app, showing a micro C# service using mono/dotnet, docker, rancher, drone io to build/deploy

 ## About

 This is starting out as a quick POC for what complexities might come up.

-You can see the service running on https://csharp.classis.io
+You can see the service running on https://csharp.classis.io using mono

+You can see the service running on https://csharp-dotnet.classis.io using dotnet

 it's using let's encrypt with lb encryption.